OwnZones/efp/README.md

 			uint8_t stream,
 			uint8_t flags
 			) {
-			// use the data in your application
+			// Use the data in your application
-			// if you spend too long time here you log the queue between EFP and you.
+			// If you spend too long time here you log the queue between EFP and you.
 This can lead to data loss
-			//if EFP runs out of buffer space.
+			// if EFP runs out of buffer space.
 }

 // Create your receiver